Data

 If using for analysis or reporting, please cite the public supply well location dataset as:

-All Private Domestic Well Locations:
+Domestic Well Areas:

-Three key attributes of this layer, as displayed are:
+Two key attributes of this layer, as displayed are:

-Download the Shapefile and Metadata (.zip
+Download the Shapefile and Metadata

 Contact: Clare Pace, Ph.D., MPH, cpace@berkeley.edu, UC Berkeley, Environmental Science Policy and Management, Water Equity Science Shop